 Accelerated Conservation and Efficiency (ACE) program

-The Accelerated Conservation and Efficiency (ACE) program was launched by DCAS Energy Management in June 2013, and provides funds for capital projects that improve energy efficiency and reduce greenhouse gas (GHG) emissions as part of the City’s strategy to achieve its PlaNYC goal of a 30% emissions reduction by 2017 (“30x17”).
+The Accelerated Conservation and Efficiency (ACE) program was launched by DCAS Energy Management in 2013 to provide funds for capital projects that improve energy efficiency and reduce greenhouse gas (GHG) emissions as part of the City’s strategy to achieve its PlaNYC goal of a 30% emissions reduction by 2017 (“30x17”).

 ACE specifically funds “shovel‐ready” projects that can be contracted and managed directly by City Agencies in City-owned buildings and facilities.
-ACE allocated approximately $100 million in funds to twelve City Agencies for over 50 energy efficiency projects, which together are slated to reduce the City’s emissions by approximately 37,000 MT CO2e.
+ACE allocated approximately $140 million in funds to fifteen City Agencies for over 80 energy efficiency projects, which together are slated to reduce the City’s emissions by approximately 50,000 MT CO2e.
 By mobilizing funds for priority capital projects already analyzed and vetted by City Agencies, ACE is achieving energy savings at a very low cost per metric ton of carbon dioxide equivalent (CO2e).
 ACE seeks to fund a wide range of capital projects – including projects that are easily replicable, and innovations and technologies new to City buildings.
-Projects currently scheduled through ACE include steam system optimization, HVAC controls, lighting upgrades, gas conversions, pool covers, and solar films.
+Projects currently scheduled through ACE include steam system optimization, HVAC controls, lighting upgrades, gas conversions, and pool covers.
 DCAS Energy Management is thrilled to provide funds for needed energy-efficient capital improvements through an avenue that motivates and supports Agency leadership, innovation and savings.

 Energy Efficient Operations & Maintenance